 I spent most of my college experience as many students seem to do, being generally aimless and having fun at the expense of solidifying my future.
 In retrospect, I’m not terribly proud of it, but it is what it is.
 I spent a few years at Purdue University in West Lafayette, IN, studying English and Educational Technology, before transferring to Ball State University in Muncie, IN, where I earned my Bachelor’s degree in Organizational Psychology in 2003.

-Since moving to Indianapolis in 2006, I have been able to continue to participate in the fine arts, and have been very blessed to earn leading roles in local musical productions of “My Favorite Year,” “Reefer Madness,” and “Clue: The Musical.”
-In addition, I have been able to pair my acting skills with my impeccable comedic timing…*cough*…as Troupe Manager of IndyProv, Indianapolis’ only independent improvisational comedy group.
-Since mid-2009, I have returned to a focus on my love of writing, and todate I have had three novels, two novellas, and multiple short stories and articles see publication (visit the “My Published Writings” page for more information on my writing).
+Since moving to Indianapolis in 2006, I have been able to continue to participate in the fine arts, and have been very blessed to earn leading roles in local musical productions of “My Favorite Year,” “Reefer Madness,” “Clue: The Musical,” “Bigfoot Saves America,” and “Spamalot: The Monty Python Musical.”
+In addition, I have been able to pair my acting skills with my impeccable comedic timing… *cough*… as an alumni member of IndyProv, Indianapolis’ only independent and Emmy-nominated improvisational comedy group.
+I am also a performer in and Regional Director of The Dinner Detective, a franchised national murder-mystery dinner theater troupe.
+Since 2009, I have returned to a focus on my love of writing, and to date I have had three novels, two novellas, and multiple short stories and articles see publication (visit the “My Published Writings” page for more information on my writing).